A Discrete Resolvent Framework for Delay Differential Equations: Local Defects, Global Propagation, and Splitting Approximations: Introduction

+Delay differential equations (DDEs) arise naturally in models where the present rate of change depends on past states.
+For general background on functional differential equations and their well-posedness theory we refer to \cite{HaleLunel1993,BatkaiPiazzera2005,BellenZennaro2003}.
+Numerical methods for DDEs have been studied extensively, with particular emphasis on stability and convergence; see \cite{BellenZennaro2003} and the references therein.

+A standard approach consists in rewriting a DDE as an abstract evolution equation on a product space encoding the present state together with the history variable.
+This formulation naturally leads to transport operators acting on the history component and delay operators coupling the present and past states.

+Most existing analyses of numerical schemes for DDEs rely on continuous semigroup techniques, evolution families, or variation-of-constants formulas; see, for example, \cite{HaleLunel1993,AcquistapaceTerreni1987,Andr2009,Andr2011,Andr2013,op_splir_dissip}.
+In these approaches, convergence is typically derived from properties of the underlying continuous evolution problem.

+In contrast, much less is known about convergence mechanisms formulated purely at the discrete level.
+In particular, local defect estimates and global error propagation are usually obtained through continuous semigroup arguments rather than through the discrete propagators themselves.

-\paragraph{Main idea and contribution of this thesis.} The central idea of this thesis is to develop a convergence theory for implicit Euler and Lie--Trotter splitting formulated entirely at the level of \emph{discrete resolvent operators}, without presupposing the existence of an underlying semigroup or evolution family.
+The purpose of the present paper is to develop such a discrete framework.
+We formulate both the implicit Euler method and the Lie--Trotter splitting scheme through discrete resolvent operators and analyze their difference directly.
+The resulting theory does not require the existence of a $C_0$-semigroup or an evolution family generated by the underlying delay operator.